 - The Henry J. Kaiser Family Foundation - The Henry J. Kaiser Family Foundation is “a non-profit, private operating foundation focusing on the major health care issues facing the U.S., as well as the U.S. role in global health policy.”
 This website features a Health Insurance Subsidy Calculator, a health reform quiz and answers to common health reform questions.

 - Centers for Medicare & Medicaid Services (CMS) - CMS administers the Medicare and Medicaid programs, which provide health care to almost one in every three Americans.
-Medicare provides health insurance for more than 44.6 million elderly and disabled Americans.
-Medicaid, a joint federal-state program, provides health coverage for some 50 million low-income persons, including 24 million children, and nursing home coverage for low-income elderly.
-CMS also administers the State Children's Health Insurance Program that covers more than 4.4 million children.
+CMS also administers the State Children's Health Insurance Program.

 PLEASE NOTE All questions regarding taxes and fees related to the ACA should be directed to a qualified tax professional.
 The Delaware Department of Insurance cannot give advice on tax-related issues.